 Synopsis of Dos poetas irlandesas

-Two Irish poets provide a meagre sample of the extensive poetic production of Mary O’Malley, born in Galway, and Moya Cannon, born in Donegal, two predominantly Irish-speaking counties in the west of Ireland.
+Two Irish Poets collects a small sample of the extensive poetic production of Mary O’Malley, born in Galway, and Moya Cannon, born in Donegal, two counties in the west of Ireland where predominantly Irish is spoken.

-These two poets embody the contemporary female poetry of the emerald island and in their verses are present many of the images that evoke Ireland, a country in whose coat of arms, as the only emblem, there is a lyre, the instrument inherent in poetry since time immemorial.
+These two poets embody the contemporary female poetry of the emerald isle and in their verses are present a large part of the images evoked by Ireland, a country whose coat of arms, as the only emblem, is a lyre, the instrument inherent to poetry since time immemorial.
 A country where until relatively recently the word woman and the word poet were practically opposed.
 But it is also one of the countries in which women have always been present: from divinities and historical and legendary figures to two female presidents of the Republic.